-Nasal breathing has gone from underground curiosity to mainstream wellness topic.
-Mouth taping is on shelves at major retailers.
+Nasal breathing has gone from underground curiosity to mainstream wellness topic in just a few years.
+Trendy nighttime airway products are on shelves at major retailers.
 Books on the subject are bestsellers.
-Some of the claims are well-supported.
-Some are oversold.
-This article walks through what nasal breathing actually does, what the research shows, and how to apply it without overhyping it.
+Influencers do videos about it.
+Some of the claims are well-supported by good research.
+Others are oversold or extrapolated beyond what the evidence justifies.
+This article walks through what nasal breathing actually does, what the research really shows, and how to apply the practice without falling into hype.

 What Nasal Breathing Actually Is

 Nasal breathing means inhaling and exhaling through your nose, with your mouth closed, both at rest and during light to moderate activity.
-It is the default mode for healthy mammals, including human infants.
-Many adults shift to a partial mouth-breathing pattern over years of allergies, congestion, anxiety, or simple habit.
+It is the default mode for healthy mammals, including human infants, and it is what almost everyone does until life pushes them toward partial mouth breathing.
+Many adults shift to a partial mouth-breathing pattern over years of allergies, congestion, anxiety, or simple habit, often without noticing the shift.

 The nose is not a passive tube.
-It humidifies and filters incoming air, regulates the speed at which air reaches the lungs, and releases nitric oxide that helps with vascular tone and pathogen defense.
-None of this happens through the mouth.
+It humidifies and warms incoming air to closer to body temperature before the air reaches the lungs.
+It filters particles, including some pathogens.
+It regulates the speed at which air enters and exits, which lets the diaphragm work more effectively.
+It releases nitric oxide, a vasodilator that supports cardiovascular tone and helps with pathogen defense.
+None of these things happen when you breathe through your mouth.

 The Research